Andreawingardh/LIA-verktyg/README.md

-# YRGO-Internify
+# YRGO Internify

-Internify is a web application designed to connect students from YRGO's Digital Designer and Web Developer programs with companies offering internship positions (LIA - Lärande i Arbete).
+YRGO Internify is a web application designed to connect students from YRGO's Digital Designer and Web Developer programs with companies offering internship positions (LIA - Lärande i Arbete).
 The platform enables companies to create profiles, list available internship positions, and connect with potential interns.

 ## Features